jamesrhurtado/task-reminder-extension/README.md

 # Task Reminder Extension

+## Stay Focused, Be Productive

-This is a Chrome extension designed to help users stay focused on their tasks while browsing specific websites.
-It prompts users to set a task when visiting target websites and provides gentle reminders to complete the task before leaving the page.
+Task Reminder is a Chrome extension designed to help you stay on track with your goals while browsing potentially distracting websites.
+We all know how easy it is to lose track of time on social media platforms.

-## Features
-- Prompts users to set a task for specific websites.
-- Displays the task prominently on the page.
-- Sends notifications to remind users of their task.
-- Prevents accidental tab closure until the task is completed.
+This extension gently reminds you of your purpose when visiting specific websites, helping you maintain focus and intentionality in your online activities.

 ## Installation

-1. Clone this repository.
+1. Clone this repository to your local machine
-2. Load the extension in Chrome via `chrome://extensions`.
+2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" and load the unpacked extension.
+3. Enable "Developer mode" (toggle in the top-right corner)
+4. Click "Load unpacked" and select the extension directory
+5. The extension icon should now appear in your browser toolbar

 ## Usage

-- Visit a target website (e.g., Facebook, Instagram).
-- Set a task when prompted.
+- **Add Target Websites**: Click the extension icon and add websites you want to monitor
+- **Visit a Target Site**: When you visit a site on your list, you'll be prompted to:
-- Complete the task before closing the tab.
+  - Enter the specific task you want to complete
+  - Select how much time you'll need (5, 10, or 30 minutes)
+- **Stay On Task**: A timer will count down while you work
+- **Complete Your Task**: Click "Mark as Completed" when you're done
+- **Time's Up**: Receive a friendly reminder when your allocated time expires